sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/authentication/openid-connect.md

 We create an [Application](https://auth0.com/docs/get-started/applications) on Auth0 before and fill in its `Client ID`, `Client Secret`, and `Identity Server` here.
 You should replace them according to your actual case.
-Moreover, we fill the `Redirect URI` to `http://oidc.httpbin.org:9080/v1/anything/callback` so that the redirected API call will also match the `anything` API.
-You can use any endpoint if you ensure the redirected API call will be handled by the same API where the OIDC authentication starts.
+Moreover, we fill the `Redirect URI` to `http://oidc.httpbin.org:9080/v1/anything/callback` so that the redirected API call will also match the `anything` route.
+You can use any endpoint if you ensure the redirected API call will be handled by the same route where the OIDC authentication starts.

 :::important